TomStark95/todo-dot-net-web-api/README.md

 A model class is used to represent a state of data that the app manages.
 Model class files in this repo sit under the Models folder by convention.

-## A Database Context Class
+## Services

-The db context class is the main class that coordinates Entity Framework functionality for data models.
-This context is registered in the dependency injection container within Program.cs.
+The TodoService connects to MongoDB via the MongoClient instance.
+This service is registered in the dependency injection container within Program.cs as a singleton.

 ## Prevent over-posting